 In 1902 here (above the lake level) existed springs which on a regular basis erupted – geysers.
-Over the last decades geysers have not been observed here anymore.
+Over the last decades, geysers have not been observed here anymore.

 - T. Scott Bryan, The Geysers of Yellowstone, fourth edition.
 2008.
 Boulder.

-Hasty hydrogeologist would say: geysers are thermodynamically and hydrodynamically unstable hot springs.
-“Normal” people would say – geysers are hot springs which at more or less regular intervals shoot up a fountain of boiling water and steam.
+Hasty hydrogeologists would say: geysers are thermodynamically and hydrodynamically unstable hot springs.
+“Normal” people would say – geysers are hot springs that at more or less regular intervals shoot up a fountain of boiling water and steam.
 Sometimes these fountains are even 100 m tall… or even 450 m!

 This book describes the interrelationship between the spectacular geology of an area of East Africa that includes a branch of the rift valley, as well as giant freestanding ice-capped mountains and extraordinarily toxic, alkaline lakes, and some of the greatest concentrations of wildlife on Earth.
-It suggests that geological processes that have shaped the iconic landforms, including active volcanoes, may also be responsible for the unusually diverse speciation which characterises the region.
+It suggests that geological processes that have shaped the iconic landforms, including active volcanoes, may also be responsible for the unusually diverse speciation which characterizes the region.